GT-KIM/unsupervised-super-resolution-domain-discriminator/README.md

-# Unsupervised Real-World Super Resolution with Cycle Generative Adversarial Network and Domain Discriminator
+# Unsupervised Real-World Super Resolution with Cycle Generative Adversarial Network and Domain Discriminator(DDGAN)
 This is a project of CVPR2020 workshop paper "Unsupervised Real-World Super Resolution with Cycle Generative Adversarial Network and Domain Discriminator", which achieved 5th place in NTIRE2020 Real World Super Resolution Challenge Track 1.

 This code is based on tensorflow implementation of ESRGAN made by hiram64(github.com/hiram64/ESRGAN-tensorflow).
 Thank you!